MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/edr-in-block-mode.md

 > Want to experience Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-assignaccess-abovefoldlink)

+This recommendation is primarily for devices using an active non-Microsoft antivirus solution (with Microsoft Defender Antivirus in passive mode).
+There is little benefit to enabling EDR in block mode when Microsoft Defender Antivirus is the primary antivirus solution on devices.

 ## What is EDR in block mode?

 [Endpoint detection and response](overview-endpoint-detection-response.md) (EDR) in block mode provides added protection from malicious artifacts when Microsoft Defender Antivirus is not the primary antivirus product and is running in passive mode.
-EDR in block mode works behind the scenes to remediate malicious artifacts that were detected by EDR capabilities.
-Such artifacts might have been missed by the primary, non-Microsoft antivirus product.
-EDR in block mode allows Microsoft Defender Antivirus to take actions on post-breach, behavioral EDR detections.

 > [!IMPORTANT]
-> EDR in block mode cannot provide all available protection when Microsoft Defender Antivirus real-time protection is not enabled.
+> EDR in block mode cannot provide all available protection when Microsoft Defender Antivirus real-time protection is in passive mode.
 Some capabilities that depend on Microsoft Defender Antivirus to be the active antivirus solution will not work, such as the following examples:
 >
-> - Real-time protection, including on-access scanning, is not available when Microsoft Defender Antivirus is in passive mode.
+> - Real-time protection, including on-access scanning, and scheduled scan is not available when Microsoft Defender Antivirus is in passive mode.
 To learn more about real-time protection policy settings, see **[Enable and configure Microsoft Defender Antivirus always-on protection](configure-real-time-protection-microsoft-defender-antivirus.md)**.
-> - Features like **[network protection](network-protection.md)** and **[attack surface reduction rules](attack-surface-reduction.md)** are only available when Microsoft Defender Antivirus is running in active mode.
 >
+>
+>    - Features like **[network protection](network-protection.md)** and **[attack surface reduction rules](attack-surface-reduction.md)** and indicators (file hash, ip address, URL, and certificates) are only available when Microsoft Defender Antivirus is running in active mode.
-> It is expected that your non-Microsoft antivirus solution includes these capabilities.
+>    >    It is expected that your non-Microsoft antivirus solution includes these capabilities.
+>
+EDR in block mode works behind the scenes to remediate malicious artifacts that were detected by EDR capabilities.
+Such artifacts might have been missed by the primary, non-Microsoft antivirus product.
+EDR in block mode allows Microsoft Defender Antivirus to take actions on post-breach, behavioral EDR detections.

 EDR in block mode is integrated with [threat & vulnerability management](next-gen-threat-and-vuln-mgt.md) capabilities.
 Your organization's security team will get a [security recommendation](tvm-security-recommendation.md) to turn EDR in block mode on if it isn't already enabled.
-This recommendation is primarily for devices using an active non-Microsoft antivirus solution (with Microsoft Defender Antivirus in passive mode).
-There is little benefit to enabling EDR in block mode when Microsoft Defender Antivirus is the primary antivirus solution on devices.

 :::image type="content" source="images/edrblockmode-TVMrecommendation.png" alt-text="The recommendation to turn on EDR in block mode" lightbox="images/edrblockmode-TVMrecommendation.png":::